 The City Manager shall have the following duties and responsibilities subject to the provisions of the California Government Code and City ordinances, policies, rules and regulations.
-The City Manager may delegate to members of the City staff portions of these responsibilities together with commensurate authority for their accomplishment, but may not delegate or relinquish over-all responsibility and accountability for results.

-1. Municipal Activities
+- 1. Municipal Activities - a.

-- a.
 Plans, directs, coordinates, and reviews the services rendered by the various departments of the City. - b.
 Monitors public services provided through contract or franchise by private corporations or individuals and enforces contract provisions. - c.
 Develops and recommends to the City Council an annual schedule of programs, projects and activities; reviews and recommends revisions as needed. - d.
 Submits to the City Council periodic and annual progress report. - e.
 Ensures that all ordinances of the City and laws of the State of California are enforced. - f.
 Attends meetings of the City Council, and meetings of its committees as required.

-- g.
-Advises the City Council on City needs and issues that arise and recommends to the City Council measures or actions deemed necessary. - h.
+- Advises the City Council on City needs and issues that arise and recommends to the City Council measures or actions deemed necessary. - h.
 Investigates all complaints filed with the City concerning the administration of the City government and its services, taking appropriate action or recommending action to the Council. - i.
 Secures the services of specialized consultants to determine the solution of problems when City staff are unable to perform the task.